apache/druid/docs/content/querying/filters.md

 ### Extraction filter

 Extraction filter matches a dimension using some specific [Extraction function](./dimensionspecs.html#extraction-functions).
-The filter matches the values for which the extraction function has transformation entry `input_key=output_value` where `output_value` is equal to the filter `value` and `input_key` is present as dimension.
+The following filter matches the values for which the extraction function has transformation entry `input_key=output_value` where
+ `output_value` is equal to the filter `value` and `input_key` is present as dimension.

 **Example**